Not Too Tight, Not Too Loose

 For most of my life, I’ve been strung a little loose, so to speak: My tendency has been to go with what feels easier and more comfortable.
 I’d look at my type-A friends, the ones jogging up mountains and working high-powered jobs, with sympathy, not envy.
 In recent years, though, I’ve begun to really enjoy rigor and challenge—pushing through a tough workout or choosing to meditate even though my mind tells me I don’t want to.
 (I’ll still buy the boots, though, just about every time.)

 I was curious to see what Frank would have to say about all this.
 I’d done Mindfulness Yoga (his fusion of the two practices) with him in the past, so I knew he was totally down-to-earth, approachable, funny, and real—like your cool older brother, if your cool older brother had studied Buddhism for seven years with a Korean Zen master (Samu Sunim, who ordained Frank and gave him the Zen dharma name Poep Sa).
-In a single dharma talk, Frank can effortlessly quote everyone from his longtime teacher Thich Nhat Hanh to performance artist Laurie Anderson, deconstruct complex philosophies and principles, and weave in stories about his 2-year-old daughter or his days as a punk in New York City in the 1980s.
+In a single dharma talk, Frank can effortlessly quote everyone from his longtime teacher Thich Nhat Hanh to performance artist Laurie Anderson, deconstruct complex philosophies and principles, and weave in stories about his two-year-old daughter or his days as a punk in New York City in the 1980s.

 During the five days of the program, we explore the balance of effort and surrender (abhyasa and vairagya, in Sanskrit) through yoga practice, meditation sessions, and discussion.
 We look at Patanjali’s examination of these complementary qualities in the Yoga Sutras, along with the Buddha’s teachings on the Middle Way—the path between indulgence and asceticism, looseness and tightness.
 I begin to feel in my body what Frank describes as the non-duality of effort and surrender: “They sound completely different, but in reality, in every given moment, both are there.
 There is no separation between them,” he says.
 As I hold Warrior I pose, I can feel the effort, the surrender into effort, and the effort of surrendering—all at the same time.